Quick Navigation

 Bubbling

-Bubbling is a low sound made by guinea pigs, and most commonly, you won’t hear it.
+Bubbling is a low sound made by guinea pigs, and you most commonly won’t hear it.

-When our guinea pigs are happy, they will produce a bubbling sound.
 According to experts, this sound is associated with the relaxed and comfortable feeling when we start “pancaking” our guinea pigs.

 They may lie flat on our laps with their eyes closed and feel calm and safe.

-Guinea pigs living in cages also make the bubbling sound when they see each other.
-They feel relaxed and happy about meeting their mates.
+Guinea pigs living in cages also make a bubbling sound when they see each other.

 Purring

-The purring of guinea pigs is the same as cats.
-But, purring in a guinea pig can indicate several kinds of emotions, depending on the situation.
+But, purring in a guinea pig can indicate several emotions, depending on the situation.

-In general, a guinea pig purrs when it is happy.
 When we pet our guinea pigs, they feel calm and content, which causes them to purr.
-Contented guinea pigs and those used for courting also make the purring sounds to express happiness.

 Chutting

-According to pet owners, this noise is common in guinea pigs.
 Although the guinea pigs make this noise in their home, some also make the chutting noise when they are outside exploring the world.
-They like having fun and feel contented.

 Some people also refer to it as the “clicking” sound.